AWS Lambda architecture brings serverless to enterprise cloud

 What's old is new again for Google and Pivotal.
 Both were trailblazers in platform as a service (PaaS), and serverless just offers an execution path for developers' code at a higher level of abstraction.
 Google has also acquired Apigee, makers of an API gateway that has established itself with enterprise customers.

-Google Cloud Functions is still in beta, but general availability could come as soon as the company's user conference later this month.
-Like IBM and Microsoft, Cloud Functions can be run in any standard Node.js runtime, which allows for portability and local testing.
+Google Cloud Functions is still in alpha, but an update could come as soon as the company's user conference later this month.* Like IBM and Microsoft, Cloud Functions can be run in any standard Node.js runtime, which allows for portability and local testing.
 Cloud Functions can be deployed directly through integrations with GitHub or Bitbucket.

 Pivotal plans to launch Spring Cloud Functions midyear, and it predicts its serverless platform will only be relevant to about 10% of the code to be run on its PaaS.
 At this point, little is known about its differentiating features.